MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/custom-connector-sdk-contracts-common.md

 |Cancelled |6 |If operation was cancelled by Cancellation Token |
 |TokenExpired |7 |To be used in OAuth flow when the token sent to the connector by the platform has expired.
 During crawl, on receiving this status, the platform will trigger the refresh token flow and call RefreshAccessToken method in ConnectorOAuthService. |

+## OperationStatus

-**OperationStatus**: Represents the status of an operation including error/warnings and retry details.
+Represents the status of an operation including error/warnings and retry details.
 This is part of the response of all APIs in ConnectionManagementService and ConnectorCrawlerService.

 |Property |Type |Description |
 |:----------|:-------------|:----------|